Social Work and School-Based Mental Health Services

 School-Based Mental Health Services (SBMHS) are therapy services provided at school buildings during the instructional day.
-These services are provided in partnership between HCPSS-employed licensed social workers and community mental health agencies approved to provide services in HCPSS.
+These services are provided with support and collaboration between HCPSS-employed school social workers, their Student Services Colleagues, school administration and community mental health agencies.
+School social workers provide direct therapy services, promote positive school culture and climate, and facilitate linkage to school-based and/or community resources.

 SBMHS is not a replacement for the continuum of services provided by teachers and Student Services staff, nor is it in lieu of services that a student receives to meet their Individualized Education Program (IEP).
 Student service professionals employed by HCPSS are still responsible for working with students meeting the goals and objectives specified on a student’s IEP.